What Was the Sanhedrin? By What Authority Did It Act?

 The council convened each day of the week except the Sabbath and the annual Biblical Holy Days.
 In New Testament times, the Sanhedrin was composed of seventy-one members (the High Priest, a vice chief justice and sixty-nine lower courts).
 The Pharisees (e.g. Nicodemus, John 3:1 - 10) as well as the Sadducees, scribes, elders and possibly others, were represented on the council.
 The High Priest always wore a black robe.

-The United States Supreme Court is made up of nine Justices and one Chief Justice (High Priest) and operate the same way as the Sanhedrin did.
-They render opinions based on their interpretation of "legal and illegal" and "political correct" rather than the common sense law of right and wrong.
+The United States Supreme Court is made up of eight Justices and one Chief Justice (High Priest) and operate the same way as the Sanhedrin did.
+These nine judges render opinions based on their interpretation of "legal and illegal" and "political correct" rather than the common sense law of right and wrong.

-The simple black robe has quite a tradition as the "uniform" of justice in the United States dating back to Deuteronomy.
+The simple black robe has quite a tradition as the "uniform" of justice in the United States dating back to the book of Deuteronomy.
 The black robe links judges together as they interpret and apply the law in hundreds of courtrooms throughout the United States.